Lukashenko “wins” 80% in Belarus’ presidential elections, sparking protests across the country

 The internet was also jammed and the websites of the two leading independent publications that have been extensively reporting on the repression and opposition rallies – Tut.by and Nexta – both went dark at 8pm.
 State TV ignored the protests entirely and ran a nature programme about the lives of badgers.

 There were no independent observers at the elections.
-The few NGOs that tried to observer the voting were detained by police.
-Local newspaper Nasha Niva reported in one polling station where British diplomats were observing the count, when the count actually started they were forced to leave under threat of physical violence.
+The few NGO personnel that tried to observe the voting were detained by police.
+Local newspaper Nasha Niva reported in one polling station where British diplomats were observing the count that when the count actually started they were forced to leave under threat of physical violence.

-Other polling stations reported they had run out of ballot sheets as the number of voters coming to cast their ballots exceded the offiical number of people registered in the district thanks to ballot stuff.
+Other polling stations reported they had run out of ballot sheets as the number of voters coming to cast their ballots exceeded the official number of people registered in the district thanks to ballot stuffing.

 Embassies exit polls